BobRay/SPForm/core/components/spform/docs/readme.txt

 * I keep getting error messages when submitting the form.

     The error message should tell you which SPForm option is causing the trouble.
-    Turn it off in the properties grid.
+    Turn it off in the properties grid or with a parameter.

 * I have the takeMeBack option on, but no link appears on the response page.